Warship Wednesday, Jan. 23, 2019: The Avenger of Toulon

 After the Austrian Kaiser left Vienna and turned over his vessels to the newly formed Yugoslav Navy in November 1918, Lorraine sailed for Cattaro to guard the former Austro-Hungarian fleet until it could be doled out as prize ships– of which the Yugoslavs received few.
 Lorraine was to sail for the Black Sea in March 1919 to take part in the Allied intervention in Russian during the Civil War there, but a series of paralyzing pro-Bolshevik (red flags and everything) mutinies in the French fleet (to include her sister Provence) forced a recall back home, where many of the rank-and-file were furloughed by the nearly bankrupt government.

 Once peace broke out, the barely-used battleship spent the next 20 years in a series of reduced commissions (she went through at least four extensive refit/modernization periods between 1921 and 1935 alone, chalking up over 68 months in the yard), reserve status, and training cruises.
-During this time, some of her casemate guns were removed to free up weight, as was her torpedoes and amidships 13.4-inch turret (replaced by aviation facilities for spotting planes).
+During this time, some of her casemate guns were removed to free up weight, as were her torpedoes and amidships 13.4-inch turret (replaced by aviation facilities for spotting planes).
 Further, her coal-burning boilers were replaced by oil-fired ones, which raised both her speed and range.

 All these improvements came as France was whittling their battleship force down considerably between the wars to meet the 175,000-ton mark (parable with Italy) set by the Washington Naval Treaty in 1922.
 The Republic started WWI with 16 pre-dreadnoughts and shed all of them in the 1920s.
 Of the four Courbet-class dreadnoughts, France was wrecked in 1922 and the other three relegated to hulks or training ships.
 The nine planned Normandie & Lyon class battleships were aborted with just one of the hulls, Bearn, converted to an aircraft carrier.